jim/toupee/README.markdown

 ## Introduction

+### Building the project

+From inside the project directory, run the build script:

+    ./build

+You will have a new file at <code>dist/toupee.js</code>.
+There isn't any minifying or obfuscation done, as I've found most projects have their own static asset compression strategy.
+[Feel free to add one](http://developer.yahoo.com/yui/compressor/).

 ### Supported platforms

 This is alpha quality software; use at your own risk.
 Toupee appears to work in: